oiraqi/cybersecurity/Challenge3.md

 UDP header is 8 bytes.
 Its structure can be accessed [here](https://en.wikipedia.org/wiki/User_Datagram_Protocol).

 ### iptables Rules
-You shall set these rules *from within* your HDLPS code.
+You shall set these rules *from within* your HDLPS code:
 - `Rule for outgoing packets`
   ```
   iptables -A OUTPUT -p udp -j QUEUE